-As indicated in Section 6.1.2, a first tranche of 10 convertible bonds with an aggregate principal amount of € 0.5 million was issued to Global Tech Opportunities 15 on 9 June 2022.
+As indicated in Section 6.1.2, a first tranche of 10 convertible bonds with an aggregate principal amount of $\in$ 0.5 million was issued to Global Tech Opportunities 15 on 9 June 2022.
 The second and third tranche of 20 convertible bonds in the aggregate were issued on 2 September 2022, while the fourth tranche was subscribed on 23 September 2022.
+A fifth tranche was subscribed on 8 December 2022.
 As of 31 December 2022, 50 CBs had been subscribed by / issued to Global Tech Opportunities 15, out of which the 10 CBs of the first tranche, the 10 CBs of the second tranche and the 10 CBs of the third tranche had been converted.
 The capital increases resulting from the conversions of these convertible bonds were made in the framework of the authorized capital under the previous authorization granted by the extraordinary shareholders' meeting of the Company held on 9 July 2018.
 For a detailed overview of the conversion capital increases, please refer to Section 6.1.2.